China - South

 Leaving the town behind we turn to a dedicated rural cycle path that leads us through an ancient town and along the banks of the Li River, swooping through tunnels of bamboo and catching glimpses of river life and jagged karst spires beyond.
 Back on a two lane rural road we crest our major climb of the day and descend through a beautiful karst scene to into a warm dry valley blanketed in orchards of orange trees, grape vines, passion fruit and pomelo.
 Our final stretch of the ride takes us along small trails, sometimes unsealed and at time concrete following the Li River to Xingping.

 Our bicycle tour through Southern China draws to a conclusion after breakfast this morning.
-For those heading home or travelling onwards today transport will be provided to Guilin airport.
-For those who wish to stay on we are happy to arrange extra nights here in Jiuxian for you.
+For those heading home transport will be provided to Guilin airport.
+For those wishing to stay on we can arrange extra nights for you, and for those wishing to hit a more lively tourist destination we can help with your arrangements to move on to nearby Yangshuo.

 Markers below are clickable as are the markers on the map itself.